yuanmai/swank-clojure/README.md

 ```lisp
 (setenv "PATH" (shell-command-to-string "echo $PATH"))
 ```

+When using `clojure-jack-in`, standard out for the Leiningen process appears in the `*swank*` buffer, but the `*out*` var gets rebound to a writer that is able to redirect to the `*slime-repl*` buffer.
+So in general most Clojure output will show up in your repl buffer just fine, but for output coming from Java libraries you may need to check the `*swank*` buffer.

 ## Cygwin

 If you are running Emacs from Cygwin, you'll need to add the following to your